-The consolidated financial statements of Heritage Propane Partners, L.P. incorporated by reference in this prospectus and elsewhere in the registration statement to the extent and for the periods indicated in their report have been audited by Arthur Andersen LLP, independent public accountants, and are included herein in reliance upon the authority of said firm as experts in giving said report.
+The consolidated financial statements of Heritage Propane Partners, L.P. incorporated by reference and the consolidated balance sheet of Heritage Holdings, Inc. included as an exhibit to this registration statement to the extent and for the periods indicated in their reports have been audited by Arthur Andersen LLP, independent public accountants, and are included herein in reliance upon the authority of said firm as experts in giving said reports.